Office of Online Learning Staff

 The Office of Online Learning is staffed by full-time professionals with backgrounds in educational technology and learning theory and are available for consult at any time.
 Once you've learned more about us, reach out to us at firstname.lastname@example.org or contact a staff member below.

-Christopher Dickman is an Instructional Designer with 16 years of online and face-to-face teaching experience as well as a research background in learning and cognition.
+Christopher Dickman is a Senior Instructional Designer with 18 years of online and face-to-face teaching experience as well as a research background in learning and cognition.
 Throughout his career, Chris has worked with faculty to help design learning environments that meet instructor needs while also increasing student engagement and retention.
 Before coming to Loyola, Chris was a faculty member at the University of North Texas at Dallas, where he founded and directed the Writing Program.
-Chris received his doctorate in English Composition and Rhetoric from Saint Louis University.
+He received his doctorate in English Composition and Rhetoric from Saint Louis University.